We have instructors all over Bristol, so wherever you are we’ll be there! Some of our top areas include:

 We offer manual and automatic lessons in Bristol, to give you greater choice!

 Have a think about which driving licence you want - a manual one will enable you to drive both automatic and manual vehicles once you qualify.
 An automatic one will only enable you to drive automatic vehicles.
 It’s worth noting that automatic driving lessons are pricier, as there are fewer automatic instructors available.

 The hills around Bristol might encourage you to go for manual.
 Manual cars come with an added sense of control - if you need to jump down to first on a hill for extra oomph, it’s easy.
 However, if you anticipate being stuck in traffic, an automatic could make trickling along with it easier, since you don’t have to worry about the clutch.

 There are a number of test centres in and around Bristol, but don’t worry if you’re feeling overwhelmed.
 Your instructor will help you make an informed decision, and will be able to help you practice the right routes.
+Have a look at the DVSA's page on test centres.
 Your nearest test centre are: